codingteam/horta-hell/README.md

 horta-foundation is a project for providing the default [horta-hell][] environment ready for production.

-It is a [docker][] image for deployment of horta-hell itself and [horta-web](https://github.com/codingteam/horta-hell). horta-hell is an XMPP bot, horta-web is a web interface for some its functions.
+It is a [docker][] image for deployment of horta-hell itself and [horta-web][]. horta-hell is an XMPP bot, horta-web is a web interface for some its functions.

 *NOTE*: horta-web is currently not bundled with the image.
 It will be enabled in future.